Gift Ideas for Boomers: Thoughtful Presents for the Generation

 Gift Certificate or Coupons

-A gift certificate to a favorite boutique, local shop, or even a grocery store is nice.
-We have a Brooks grocery store in Tupelo that has so many fantastic homemade and specialty foods that one can spend a large portion of that fixed income in one trip!
+A gift certificate to a favorite boutique, local shop, or even a grocery store is always nice.
+We have a Brooks Grocery in Tupelo with so many fantastic homemade and specialty foods — you could easily spend a big part of your fixed income in just one trip!

-An online gift certificate is nice if the boomer is tech-savvy.
-If you’ve heard someone talking about needing new towels or linens and they just haven’t gone shopping for them yet, then a gift certificate to Bed, Bath & Beyond would be welcomed!
-Or even a Walmart gift card.
+An online gift certificate is a great option if the Boomer in your life is tech-savvy.
+If you’ve heard them mention needing new towels or linens but haven’t gotten around to shopping, a Bed Bath & Beyond or even a Walmart gift card would be much appreciated.
 Got a crafter?
-Then a Hobby Lobby or Michael’s gift certificate would be great.
-Heck, even if you’re not a crafter, who doesn’t love a shopping trip at Hobby Lobby!
+A Hobby Lobby or Michael’s gift certificate is always a hit.
+And honestly — even if you’re not a crafter, who doesn’t love a trip to Hobby Lobby?

-An avid gardener might love a gift card to a local nursery, Lowes, or Home Depot.
-It might be something they might not redeem for a few months, but if they love plants and flowers it would be right down their alley.
-You could make the gift special by putting it in a little basket with some new gloves, and garden tools maybe.
+An avid gardener would probably love a gift card to a local nursery, Lowe’s, or Home Depot.
+They might not use it right away, but if they enjoy plants and flowers, it’ll be right up their alley.
+To make it extra special, tuck the card into a small basket with new gloves or a few garden tools.

-How many times have you given a gift certificate to a person and said, now get YOU something with this.
-And then they turn around and buy groceries or something for the kids etc. And there is nothing wrong with that, it all depends on what the person needs at the time of course.
+How many times have you given someone a gift certificate and said, “Now get yourself something with this,” only to find out later they used it on groceries or something for the kids?
+And honestly, there’s nothing wrong with that.
+It all comes down to what they need most at the time — and sometimes, that’s the best gift you can give.

 Flowers & Plants